-For radon reduction work, you should always consider the use of contractors who are certified (and trained) in a Radon Proficiency Program.
-We maintain a list of contractors who are certified for radon mitigation by the American Association of Radon Scientists and Technologists (AARST), or the National Radon Safety Board.
+For radon reduction work, use a contractor who is trained and certified for radon mitigation.
+We maintain a list of contractors who are certified for radon mitigation by the American Association of Radon Scientists and Technologists or the National Radon Safety Board.
 For independent consulting on radon mitigation, call one of the Wisconsin Radon Information Centers.

 Soil Depressurization is usually highly effective, reducing radon to below 2 pCi/L. Air iswithdrawn from beneath the basement floor with a continuously-running fan in a 3 or 4-inch diameter pipe which exhausts at roof level.
 This reduces the air pressure below the floor, so air in the basement flows down to the depressurized zone, through small cracks and openings that could not be sealed, instead of soil gases containing radon flowing up into the basement through those openings.
 The State of Wisconsin has distributed to all public libraries in Wisconsin copies of an eleven-minute videotape, Radon Reduction: Sub-Slab Depressurization, showing a system installed and how it works.

-Cost: A proficiency-listed contractor can install a system for around $1,200, although it can range from $800 to $2,000.
+Cost: A certified contractor can install a system for around $1,200, although it can range from $800 to $2,000.
 Sub-slab depressurization is not a do-it-yourself project unless you have considerable contractor skills.

 Radon Mitigation System Standards